 The efforts of the actors in portraying varied emotions on-screen, their costumes, venues all stirred different types of excitement in my young mind.
 More and more serials soon flooded the channels and one day I noticed that serials from Balaji telefilms were the ones I enjoyed watching the most.
 Kutumb, Kusum, Kya hoga Nimmo ka, Kasauti Zindagi ki and so on went the long list of K-drama sagas.

 News channels also started segments on the tele-serial world and it was fun to watch our favorite stars speak candidly on camera.
 It used to be so joyful.
-Then, words started doing rounds that Ekta Kapoor’s Balaji telefilms was making baseless saas-bahu stuffs which was illogical and had no semblance to real life.
+Then, words started doing rounds that Ekta Kapoor’s Balaji telefilms was making baseless saas-bahu stuffs which were illogical and had no semblance to real life.
 They criticized the costumes of the ladies saying that no one could wear those in real life, the sets were too gorgeous for some people and for others the story was too good to be true!

 As an honest spectator, I really enjoyed those serials and I knew most of the people did too.
 We cannot compare everything with our life and judge them, few things are meant for entertainment and we must leave them there!
 But the criticism never stopped and the only outcome of this was that the other production houses came up with similar serials as they were totally inspired by Balaji telefilms!